[For the previous article in this series, see All in the Family.]

 The Bible speaks of two resurrections, one of the righteous and another of the unrighteous; one to life and the other to judgment.
 (Acts 24:15; John 5:28, 29) The first resurrection is of the righteous to life, but with a very specific end in view.

-4Then I saw thrones, and seated on them were those to whom the authority to judge was committed.
+“Then I saw thrones, and seated on them were those to whom the authority to judge was committed.
 Also I saw the souls of those who had been beheaded for the testimony of Jesus and for the word of God, and those who had not worshiped the beast or its image and had not received its mark on their foreheads or their hands.
 They came to life and reigned with Christ for a thousand years.
 5The rest of the dead did not come to life until the thousand years were ended.
 This is the first resurrection.
 6Blessed and holy is the one who shares in the first resurrection!
 Over such the second death has no power, but they will be priests of God and of Christ, and they will reign with him for a thousand years.”
 (Re 20:4-6)

 Those in the first resurrection will rule as kings, will judge, and will serve as priests.
 Over whom?
 Since there are only two, then it must be that they will rule over those making up the unrighteous, who will return to a resurrection of judgment.
+(John 5:28, 29)

 It would be unfair if the unrighteous were brought back merely to be judged on the basis of what they did in this life.
 This would simply be yet another version of the “one-chance doctrine” of salvation, which we’ve already seen misrepresents God as unfair, unjust, and cruel.
 Additionally, those being summarily judged have no need of priestly ministrations.
 Yet these ones making up the first resurrection are priests.
-Their work involves the “healing of the nations”—as we’ll see in the next article.
+Their work involves the “healing of the nations”—as we’ll see in a subsequent article.
 (Re 22:2)

 In short, the purpose of having kings, judges, and priests work alongside and under Jesus Christ as the Messianic King is to level the playing field.
 These ones are tasked with giving all humans that fair and equal opportunity at salvation which they are now denied due to the inequities of the current system of things.